GetApp offers objective, independent research and verified user reviews. We may earn a referral fee when you visit a vendor through our links.

 3. Evaluate software options

-It is important to keep in mind that not all software in the same software category will do exactly the same thing.
+It's important to remember that not all software in the same category will do exactly the same thing.
 When evaluating your software options, keep reminding yourself of your original business needs and the features you need your software to have.

 In this process, you'll want to: